rgorby/MAGE/docs/source/quickStart/building/buildDerecho.rst

     You must use these exact versions of the modules to ensure the software compiles properly.
 If you use different versions of any of these modules, a successful build cannot be guaranteed.
+This module list is current as of **4 March 2025**, and is subject to change as the compute environment changes.

 Step 2: Build missing prerequisite libraries
 --------------------------------------------